 Other useful things to know

 Age restrictions may be applied when signing up for the Machu Picchu hike, and they vary by company.
-I have seen elderlies walking it (there was one on my group, and she was the fittest of all!) as well as children – which however were mostly dragging their feet and forced their parents to walk back to the starting point after the first few hours.
-In general, I don’t recommend the Inca Trail hike to kids younger than 14 or 15.
-I am under the impression they won’t be motivated!
+I have seen elderlies walking it as well as children and teenagers.
+In general, I don’t recommend the Inca Trail hike to kids younger than 13 or 14.

 Preparing for the Inca Trail hike

-Now that you are all settled and signed up to walk the Inca Trail to Machu Picchu, you are probably wondering what else is left to do to prepare for your hike.
+Now that you are all settled and signed up to walk the Inca Trail, you are probably wondering what else is left to do to prepare for your hike.
 Let me take you through the various steps.

 Arriving in Cuzco

-In preparation for your Inca Trail to Machu Picchu, you need to arrive in Cuzco at least three days before you depart for your hike.
-This is actually vital, and done to make sure that you get accustomed to the altitude.
-Besides, the city is the typical starting point of any Machu Picchu hike and it’s where your bus transport to the beginning of the trail will depart from.
+In preparation for your Inca Trail, you need to arrive in Cuzco at least three days before your hike starts.
+This is actually vital to make sure you get accustomed to the altitude.
+Cusco is the typical starting point of any Machu Picchu hike and it’s where your bus transport to the beginning of the trail will depart from.

-Cuzco is perched at 3339 meters above sea level and one of the best tourist destinations in Peru, with plenty of beautiful sights either in the city or in its immediate surroundings, so it won’t be hard to fill your time there with activities.
-The city is easily reached from other places in Peru.
+Cuzco is perched at 3,339 meters above sea level (that’s almost 11,000 feet) and one of the best tourist destinations in Peru, with plenty of beautiful sights in the city and its immediate surroundings, so it won’t be hard to fill your time with activities.
+Getting to Cuzco is very easy

-Flights to Cuzco airport are relatively cheap – you can catch one of the many daily direct flights from Lima, the Peruvian capital; and there also are flights from Arequipa, known as the White City; and Puno, on the shores of Lake Titicaca.
+Flights to Cuzco airport are relatively cheap – you can catch one of the many daily direct flights from Lima or Arequipa.

-Cuzco is also well connected to the rest of the country by bus.
-There are overnight buses from Arequipa (10 hours); daytime buses from Puno (around 7 hours); and even long-distance buses from Lima – but keep in mind that it takes 24 hours.
+Cuzco is well connected to the rest of the country by bus.
+There are overnight buses from Arequipa (10 hours); daytime buses from Puno (around 7 hours); and even long-distance buses (24 hours) from Lima.

 Packing for your Machu Picchu hike

-Secondly, keep in mind that temperatures vary a lot between day and night, where nights are generally quite cold.
-In addition to this, if you are doing the Inca Trail hike in the rainy season, you will want appropriate rain gear: you need a good poncho or rain jacket, a daypack with a rain cover, and rain-proof and / or quick dry hiking pants.
+Temperatures can vary a lot between day and night, when temperatures drop.
+Besides, if you are doing the Inca Trail hike in the rainy season, you will want appropriate rain gear: a good poncho or rain jacket, a daypack with a rain cover, and rain-proof and / or quick dry hiking pants.

-GOOD TO KNOW: Some will tell you that hiking poles are an essential item when doing the Inca Trail to Machu Picchu.
-I didn’t use them, and never felt the need for them – personally, I find that having to hold them distracts me from walking and messes up my balance.
+Some will tell you that you will need hiking poles for your hike.
+I rented a pair the second time I walked the Inca Trail and hardly used them, but my sister found them helpful.
 If you are accustomed to them or feel that you may need a little extra support, definitely bring a pair!

 Other important things to know